Skip to flight searchSkip to main content

 Can I suppress my Tourettes?

 Yes, you can.
-Stay entertained by reading a magazine, a book, play games or draw a picture.
+Stay entertained by reading a magazine, or a book, playing games or drawing a picture.
 Whatever keeps you focused and busy will help to suppress your tics.

 What if passengers or staff become annoyed?